 - Developing interdisciplinary Christian research through internal and external scholars connected to the institute.
-Producing publications from both young and established scholars from events and conferences.
+Producing publications from both young and established scholars through the SEI Online Journal.

 - Networking with a range of researchers in the UK and beyond who share a similar vision for forming future scholars and thinkers as well as contributing more broadly to Christian thought in the academy and society.

 - Actively engaging with other institutions/faculties participating in Christian education and theological formation through the development of courses that combine the study of Scripture, theology and cultural engagement.